Frequently Asked Questions

 When will Atlas be a K-5 school?

-Atlas will start with kindergarten and first grade for the 2021-2022 school year and add a grade each year thereafter.
+Atlas opened with kindergarten and first grade for the 2021-2022 school year and will add a grade each year thereafter.
 Therefore, Atlas will be fully grown as a K-5 school for the 2025-2026 school year.

 Where do I apply?

 Atlas is open to all families with children eligible to enter Kindergarten-Second grade for the 2022-2023 school year.
 Your child needs to be 5 years old on or before 10/1/22 if you apply to kindergarten for the 2022-23 school year.

 Our application is all you need to apply to Atlas.
 Once offered a seat and as part of the registration process, we will need proof of residency, birth certificate, and immunization records.

 What is the age requirement for kindergarten?